DevYatsu/lira/src/lexer/README.md

 ✅ Single-step parsing (no lexing phase).

 **Cons**
-❌ Can be slower than Logos + LALRPOP (e.g., 1-10M chars/sec vs. 37M).
+❌ Can be slower than Logos + LALRPOP (not necessarily problematic).
 ❌ Steeper learning curve for complex grammars.

 Best for medium-complexity languages or when you want rapid development with decent performance.